dotnet/docs/docs/standard/library-guidance/sourcelink.md

 **✔️ CONSIDER** using SourceLink to add source control metadata to your assemblies and NuGet package.

 > [!TIP]
-> You can further enhance a developer's debugging experience adding debugger attributes to your types.
+> You can further enhance a developer's debugging experience by adding debugger attributes to your types.
 > * <xref:System.Diagnostics.DebuggerDisplayAttribute> can customize how a class or field is displayed in the debugger variable windows.
 > * <xref:System.Diagnostics.DebuggerStepThroughAttribute> instructs the debugger to step through the code instead of stepping into the code.